-With the first day of the curfew caused by the COVID-19 Virus life in the island has completely changed.
+With the first day of the curfew caused by COVID-19 life on Barbados has completely changed.
 Most business are now closed and the essential ones have reduced opening hours.
 This is bad news for the many who work by the hour or have part time jobs.
 However it is the only sensible thing that the government can do.

-Here are some of my thoughts and recommendations on coping with the new way of life for all of us.
+Here are some of my thoughts and recommendations on coping with the restrictions of COVID-19 and the new way of life for all of us.

-I am in a better position than most of my friends because about 3 weeks ago I realized that it was a possibility, if not a certainty, that this would happen.
+I am in a better position than most of my friends because about 3 weeks ago I realized that lock-down to try and break the COVID-19 virus cycle was a possibility, if not a certainty.
 This is just the first phase.
-It will need to be in place for more than 3 months, possibly longer, to stop the spreading of the virus.
+Some form of COVID-19 lock-down will need to be in place for more than 3 months, possibly longer, to stop the spread of this virus.

 I also made sure my fuel tank was full and I have about 20 liters in storage.

 I increased the size of my vegetable garden and in the next few weeks I will be eating Okra, Sweet Pepper, Cabbage, Egg Plant, Peas and many herbs (the legal variety) fresh.
 I also withdrew some cash from the ATM.
-All of these actions were done so as to limit my interaction with others once it gets really bad.
+All of these actions were done so as to limit my interaction with others once the spread of COVID-19 gets really bad.

 So what will I do now and when a total lock-down comes into effect?
 Again I am fortunate in that I am a loner.
 I consider that an asset.
 So being alone is no big thing.